Jessehlnd/Jessehlnd/README.md

 - 👀 I’m interested in mathematics, philosophy & computer science
 - 🌱 I’m currently learning about the Laravel framework and the C programming language
 - 💞️ I’m looking to collaborate on mathematical optimization and scientific computing
-- 📫 How to reach me ...
+- 📫 How to reach me jesse.hellendoorn@accommodatiehuur.nl

 <!---
 Jessehlnd/Jessehlnd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.